raganwald/raganwald.github.com/_posts/2014-06-15-immutable-structs.md

   //=> TypeError: Cannot assign to read only property 'dollars' of #<Struct>
 {% endhighlight %}

 Structs and Immutable Structs are a handy way to prevent inadvertent errors and to explicitly communicate that an object is intended to be used as a struct and not as a dictionary.
-We'll return to structs later when we discuss reflection and classes.

 ### structural vs. semantic typing